-Dale’s design at The Club at Nine Bridges, which opened in 2001 and is now the highest ranked modern course in Asia, is poised to host South Korea’s first U.S. PGA Tour event.
+Dale’s design at The Club at Nine Bridges, which opened in 2001 and is now the highest-ranked modern golf course in Asia, is poised to host South Korea’s first U.S. PGA Tour event.
 The much-feted Scottish Highland-themed layout will host the inaugural CJ Cup Oct.
 19-22.

 Crews here had been in the habit of rebuilding its 15 revetted bunkers every 2-3 years.
 According to Dale, pre-tournament renovations will reduce the number of stacked-sod bunkers by a third, but he expects the Durabunker method to increase longevity five-fold.